 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled The Price of Victory.
 Loosely inspired by this prompt: https://www.writersdigest.com/prompts/soccer-threat.
 Please enjoy.

 He was having perhaps the greatest performance of any a goalkeeper, nay, any player in World Cup history.
 The man had not surrendered any goals during the entire tournament.
-This included penalty kick goals as he did not even surrender one when two of the games he played in during the knockout round went into penalties.
+This included penalty shots.
+That’s right, he did not even surrender a goal when two of the games he played during the knockout rounds went into penalties.
 This was an unprecedented feat.
-For Juan Carlos, it was another accomplishment in a young but already storied career.
+For Juan Carlos, it was but another accomplishment in a young but already storied career.

 Standing in his way was Digo Cardosa Rocha, a star of the Brazilian team and long considered the greatest goalkeeper in the history of the sport.
 Though the man was in the twilight of his venerable career, he was still a top-flight player and a formidable foe.

 And so it went during the entirety of regulation and the two halves of extra time.
-Neither side allowed a goal.
+Neither keeper allowed a goal.
 It was time for penalty kicks.

 Before the game, sportswriters speculated that this match could prove to be the “passing of the torch” moment from Rocha to Martinez.
 As they headed into the eleventh round of penalties with the score still knotted at 0-0, neither side able to get the ball into the net due to some unprecedented feats of athleticism and skill exhibited by the two men, it was clear if Martinez wanted the cliché from Rocha he would have to take it by force.

 A player from his Spanish side was lining up for his penalty kick when Juan Carlos received the news.
 He wasn’t sure what it was at first.
 All he knew was someone had hit his head with a wadded up piece paper from the stands.
-He was about to discard it when he noticed the fresh bright red ink and frantic handwriting.
-Curiosity got the better of him, so he decided to open it up and read.
+He was about to discard it when he noticed the still dripping red ink and frantic handwriting.
+Curiosity got the better of him, so he opened it and read.

 “I’ve kidnapped your wife.
 A lot of money has been wagered.
 If you don’t throw today’s match, you will never see her again.”

-A cheer roared from the crowd as the Spanish player celebrated his goal with his teammates breaking the scoreless tie.
-If Martinez saved the next shot or it otherwise did not go in, his side would be victorious.
-Whether it would come at the expense of his wife’s well-being was still to be determined.
+A cheer roared from the crowd as the Spanish player celebrated his goal with teammates after breaking the scoreless tie.
+If Martinez saved the next shot or it otherwise did not go in, victory would be theirs.
+Whether it would come at the expense of his wife’s well-being was to be determined.

 Many emotions vacillated as the goalkeeper walked towards his position in the field.
 He was enraged due to the sheer audacity of such an action.
-He was baffled of how such a terrible misdeed could happen to someone like him who so good and modest.
+He was baffled of how such a terrible misdeed could happen to someone like him, so good and modest.
 He was uncertain of what his next course of action should be as everything was happening so quickly.
-He was afraid for his future.
+Most of all, he was afraid of the future.

-While his opponent lined up for the shot, Juan Carlos thought, for a moment, about intentionally letting him score.
+Juan Carlos thought, for a moment, about intentionally letting a Brazillian player score.
 Was winning really worth the risk of his wife?
 His play during the tournament was already the stuff of legends.
 Nobody would blame him for the loss.
 Quite the contrary.
 Everyone would praise him for being a bright spot of an otherwise mediocre to even poor Spanish club.
 Even he could not be expected to win a tournament by himself.

-He thought of the late nights on the Riviera with his wife, being serenaded by an operatic gondola singer Martinez had specifically picked out for that romantic night.
+He thought of the late nights on the Riviera with his wife, being serenaded by an operatic gondola singer he had specifically picked for that romantic night.
 Of snorkeling with her along the coral reefs of Guana Island.
-Of riding into the sunset with the woman in his yacht off the coast of Cayo Espanto, Belize.
+Of riding into the sunset with her in his yacht off the coast of Cayo Espanto, Belize.
 Of the Hollywood galas and his wife in her Versace dress, designer hat, and expensive jewelry.
-Of the simple pleasure of spending a cool summer day at his multi-million dollar estate that was built along the Costa Blanca coast sitting alone with his wife while being delivered a lemonade and a beer by one of his many servants.
+Of the simple pleasure of spending a cool summer day at his multi-million dollar estate that was built along the Costa Blanca coast sitting alone with his wife and being delivered lemonade and beer by one of his many servants.
 Martinez knew what he must do.

-If his wife truly did go missing or worse, he would garner sympathy and even more attention from the already sycophantic media.
-A smile crept onto his face upon thinking this venal thought.
-He almost hoped the note writer would make good on his threat.
+Now that he thought about it, if his wife truly did go missing or worse, he would garner sympathy and even more attention from an already sycophantic media.
+A smile crept onto his face upon contemplating that venal thought.
+He almost hoped the writer made good on his threat.

-As he continued to celebrate with his teammates, Juan Carlos Gabriel Martinez knew he made the right decision for his career, for his financial well-being, and for his legacy.
+Juan Carlos Gabriel Martinez knew he made the right decision, not there was any doubt, for his financial well-being, for his career, and for his legacy.
 If his actions cost him his wife, so be it.
 Sacrificing her was the price of victory.